Data-driven Software Architecture

 As software is becoming ever larger and more important in our digital society, some experts warn we are headed for a “software apocalypse”.
 There must be a better alternative, which leads to less code and less complexity over time, not more.

-Stay tuned for the next part of the series to read about a simpler and smarter way of handling enterprise data and application software.
+Head to the next part of this series to read about a simpler and smarter way of handling enterprise data and application software.
 Follow our updates on Twitter and LinkedIn and join the conversation.